SAP-samples/build-apps-enablement/Usecasebuddy/BuildProcessAutomation/readme.md

 # Email configuration

-The first email from this process would be sent to the IT team/SAP build admins, who will review the use case information.
+The first email step in this process would be sent to the IT team/SAP build admins, who will review the use case information.
 An Email notification can be sent the them that a new use case idea has been submitted.

 - the email address can be entered in the email header. <br><br>
 ![](images/emailaddress.png)